 Provide sufficient contrast between two elements, typically the foreground and background.
 That means no yellow text on a white background or dark text over an image that doesn’t provide sufficient contrast.

 This is commonly overlooked but is simple to do.
-That means don’t rely on only color (color blindness is a thing) to convey important information.
-Red text meaning required isn’t good enough and neither is saying the red line is Republicans and the blue line is Democrats.
+That means you shouldn’t rely on only color (color blindness is a thing) to convey important information.
+Red text, meaning required, isn’t good enough, and neither is saying the red line is Republicans and the blue line is Democrats.

-Also, on a quiz, don’t label answers by color but rather label them by color and number.
-That’s why it’s often preferred to have links that are both a different color as well as underlined.
+Also, on a quiz, don’t label answers by color; label them by color and number.
+That’s why it’s often preferred to have links in a different color and underlined.
 Though it’s common not to see this anymore, it’s more accessible.

 If you want to see what things look like with different vision impairments, check out the Color Oracle.